Letters from Lodi

-Human beings may not have nearly as sensitive a nose as say, dogs and cats, but our perception of flavor is still a fine tuned instrument.
+Human beings may not have nearly as sensitive a nose as say, dogs and cats, but our perception of flavor is still a fine-tuned instrument.
 This makes us susceptible to manipulation by both the food and wine industries.
-In his landmark book Fast Food Nation, Eric Schlosser described "flavorists" — scientists who develop the miniscule chemical compounds used to flavor fast foods like McDonald's fries, and virtually all the processed foods consumed today — as "discreet, charming, cosmopolitan, and ironic."
-According to Schlosser, these are the sort of people "who not only enjoy fine wine, but who can also tell you the chemicals that give each vintage its unique aroma."
+In his landmark book Fast Food Nation, Eric Schlosser described "flavorists" — scientists who develop the minuscule chemical compounds used to flavor fast foods like McDonald's fries, and virtually all the processed foods consumed today — as "discreet, charming, cosmopolitan, and ironic."
+According to Schlosser, these are the sort of people "who not only enjoy fine wine but who can also tell you the chemicals that give each vintage its unique aroma."

 Like Schlosser's flavorists, winemakers have long been aware of the fact that the aromas and flavors which distinguish, say, a Cabernet Sauvignon from a Merlot can be attributed to natural chemical compounds amounting to barely a few parts per trillion.
 The minty, often green or herbaceous character of Cabernet Sauvignon has been isolated to flavor components (grouped as methoxypyrazines) also found in bell peppers, which can easily be detected by an average person at approximately .02 parts per billion.

-Ask an oenologist what gives certain varietal reds such as Syrah, Petite Sirah, Zinfandel and Grenache a characteristic peppery spice aroma, their answer would be rotundone, a sesquiterpene found in foods and wines clinically identified as (3S,5R,8S)-3,8-Dimethyl-5-(prop-1-en-2-yl)- 3,4,5,6,7,8-hexahydroazulen-1(2H)-one.
-But here is the curious thing about rotundone: In laboratory studies, it has been found that less than 25% of people are able to detect the presence of peppery qualities in wines.
-Zinfandel and Grenache may be defined by peppery spice, but for all intents and purposes these qualities do not exist for a good proportion of wine consumers because it's usually below their threshold of perception.
-But for everyone else, a Syrah, Petite Sirah, Zinfandel or Grenache can very peppery, which are manifestations perceived by the brain.
+Ask an oenologist what gives certain varietal reds such as Syrah, Petite Sirah, Zinfandel, and Grenache a characteristic peppery spice aroma, their answer would be rotundone, a sesquiterpene found in foods and wines clinically identified as (3S,5R,8S)-3,8-Dimethyl-5-(prop-1-en-2-yl)- 3,4,5,6,7,8-hexahydroazulen-1(2H)-one.
+But here is the curious thing about rotundone: In laboratory studies, it has been found that less than 25% of people can detect the presence of peppery qualities in wines.
+Zinfandel and Grenache may be defined by peppery spice, but for all intents and purposes, these qualities do not exist for a good proportion of wine consumers because it's usually below their threshold of perception.
+But for everyone else, a Syrah, Petite Sirah, Zinfandel, or Grenache can be very peppery, which are manifestations perceived by the brain.

 "Chemistry set" Chardonnay production